Hiring a car abroad: top tips

 Those who like to travel light will be pleased to know there are only a few essential documents you’re likely to need to hire a car in a foreign country.

-This can be obtained from the DVLA website and will require that you enter your National Insurance number (NINO), your driving license number and your residential postcode.
+This can be obtained from the DVLA website and will require that you enter your National Insurance number (NINO), your driving licence number and your residential postcode.
 Once generated, the unique code will last for 21 days, after which you need to create a new one if you want to hire another car.
 Keep it safe and provide it at the hire-car desk to enable the company to validate your driving licence.

 It’s very likely that you’ll be asked to produce your passport, which overseas travel requires that you have with you anyway.